Terasology/Potions/README.md

 * Resist Poison - Reduces the effects of poison statuses by 2 when consumed for 15 seconds.
 * Swim Speed - Doubles the user's swim speed for 10 seconds.
 * Walk Speed - Doubles the user's walk speed for 10 seconds.
+* Explosive - Explodes any object it is used on.

 ## Contribution